chintunglin/nextrngbook/docs/quick_start.md

-NumPy’s `Generator`, beyond basic random number generation, can be integrated with libraries such as SciPy for scientific computing and SymPy for symbolic mathematics.
+NumPy’s `Generator`, beyond basic random number generation, can be integrated with libraries such as SciPy for scientific computing and SymPy for symbolic computation.
 For more information, refer to their respective documentation.